NikolasEnt/NikolasEnt.github.io/_posts/2017-05-07-Bird's-Eye-View-Transformation.md

 ![Transformation a](/assets/post3/transform_b.jpg)

 One may consider the first variant more obvious.
-However, it increase the spatial resolution (without adding information) for the distant part of the image and it could lead to line bounds erosion, hence, gradient algorithms may have difficulties with its detection.
+However, it increases the spatial resolution (without adding information) for the distant part of the image and it could lead to line bounds erosion, hence, gradient algorithms may have difficulties with its detection.
 It also reduce viewing angle, therefore it is impossible to track other than central lanes.

 The second way of transformation was selected as a better one because it preserves all avalable pixels from the raw image on the top edge where there is lower relative resolution.
 To find correct transformation, source and destinations points a test image with flat and straight road can be used for perspective measurements.